 You’re doing everything right — eating an optimal diet, managing stress, exercising, and getting plenty of sleep — yet you are STILL struggling with chronic health issues.
 You’ve gone from doctor to doctor yet no one can explain the root cause of your symptoms.

 If you can’t seem to figure out what’s behind your constant fatigue, recurring headaches, itchy or painful skin rashes, increasing anxiety, and worsening autoimmune conditions, it’s time to look deeper.
-There may be a little-understood cause behind your symptoms: toxic mold.
-No one should have to live like this.
-Conventional medicine failed me and it’s my mission to not have it fail you too.℠
+There may be a little-understood cause behind your symptoms: mycotoxin poisoning.

 Persistent Symptoms of Mycotoxin Poisoning

-Let me tell you about Jenny, one of the patients who came to see me in my Austin clinic.
-Jenny had polymyositis, an autoimmune disease characterized by breakdown of muscles.
+Let me tell you about Jenny, one of the patients who came to see me in my clinic, Austin UltraHealth.
+Jenny had polymyositis, an autoimmune disease characterized by the breakdown of muscles.
 When Jenny came to see me, she had been to 10 different doctors.
 She was already taking three very strong medications: Cellcept (an anti-rejection immunosuppressant, typically prescribed to those who receive an organ transplant), Prednisone (a corticosteroid), and Methotrexate (a chemotherapy agent).
+She also reported having recurring SIBO and Candida overgrowth.

-She’d had SIBO and Candida overgrowth that kept coming back.
 I knew Jenny worked as a volleyball coach in a fairly old school building.
 She had also mentioned she and her husband were renovating their home.
-These working and living conditions sent up a red flag for me.
+These working and living conditions immediately raised a red flag for me.

 What Are Mycotoxins?

+So, what are mycotoxins?
 Mycotoxins are very toxic compounds given off by certain types of mold.
-Molds are all around us and the vast majority of them are not dangerous.
-However, there are some molds that produce gas-like substances called mycotoxins.
+While the vast majority of molds we encounter everyday are not dangerous, there are some molds that produce gas-like substances called mycotoxins.
 These are very similar to a volatile organic compound (VOC).

-I am one of the unlucky ones with this gene and I’ll share my own experience with toxic mold later on.
-For now, let me explain that mycotoxins can accumulate in your body and cause a whole host of chronic health issues and troubling symptoms.
+I am one of the unlucky ones with this gene and I’ll share my own experience with mycotoxin poisoning later on.
+For now, let me explain how mycotoxins can accumulate in your body and cause a whole host of chronic health issues and troubling symptoms.

 Symptoms of Mycotoxin Exposure